tatianegercina/FinTech/01-Lesson-Plans/13-AWS-Cloud/2/LessonPlan.md

 Open the notebook, select the `Python 3 (Data Science)` kernel and perform a dry walkthrough review cell by cell by highlighting the following points:

-* In this activity we are computing a `logistic regression` to perform a `binary classification`.
+* In this activity, we are computing a `logistic regression` to perform a `binary classification`.

 * The output of the model prediction is a binary label (0, 1): "Good" or " Bad" credit risk.